 - Apply Doppler principles and hemodynamics to the assessment of valvular heart disease, including systematic assessment of prosthetic valves

-- Use 2-D, Doppler strain methods to assess myocardial function
+- Use 2-D, Doppler and strain methods to assess myocardial function

 - Illustrate the appropriate use of echo Doppler in myocardial and pericardial disease

-- Recognize the utility of echocardiography TEE including 3-D in the interventional practice
+- Describe the utility of echocardiography, including 3-D transesophageal echocardiography, for the interventional practice

-- Integrate the application of echocardiography in heart failure and the treatment
+- Integrate echocardiography into the diagnosis and management of heart failure

 - Recognize clinical applications of stress echocardiography

 This course is intended for adult cardiologists, cardiac sonographers, cardiology fellows, surgeons, anesthesiologists, and those who have basic experience and knowledge of echocardiography.
 This course is designed to further advance their experience in clinical application of echocardiography.